KyfStore11k/MCVersionRenamer/README.md

 - Version Management: Easily rename your Minecraft Version, Title, and F3 version!
 - Compatibility Support: Supports and integrates with some mods including: ModMenu; BetterF3; Clean F3
 - User-Friendly Interface: Navigate through the tool with ease, thanks to its intuitive design!
 (Possible with owo-lib and LibGui)
+- Optimizations: MCVersionRenamer provides optimizations up to 11% in the vanilla game!
+Up to 5% more with the hooks including BetterF3, Clean F3, and FancyMenu!
 ## Installation
 - Download: Visit the Releases section of the repository to download the latest version.
 - Setup: Put the `mcversionrenamer-<latest-release-version>.jar` into your `mods` folder of your Fabric installation.
 - Run Minecraft: Pretty simple, just run Minecraft.

+## Usage
+If you require any help, please visit the [Wiki](https://github.com/KyfStore11k/MCVersionRenamer/wiki)!

 ## (IMPORTANT!)
 MCVersionRenamer requires a few dependencies to work (some dependencies may be shaded later once I get around to that):